 NFL suspends Irsay 6 games, fines him $500,000

-NOBLESVILLE, Ind.
-(AP) — The NFL suspended Jim Irsay for the first six games of the season and fined him $500,000 for violating its personal conduct policy, coming down hard on the Indianapolis Colts owner Tuesday just hours after he pleaded guilty to a misdemeanor stemming from an embarrassing March traffic stop.
+NOBLESVILLE, Indiana (AP) — The NFL suspended Indianapolis Colts owner Jim Irsay for the first six games of the season and fined him $500,000 for violating its personal conduct policy, coming down hard on Tuesday just hours after he pleaded guilty to a misdemeanor stemming from an embarrassing March traffic stop.

-Commissioner Roger Goodell said Irsay is barred from team facilities, practices and games and cannot represent the Colts at NFL meetings or events.
-The fine is the maximum allowed under league rules.
+Commissioner Roger Goodell said Irsay was barred from team facilities, practices and games and cannot represent the Colts and NFL meetings or events.
+The fine was the maximum allowed under league rules.